The Best Coffee Machine With Milk Frother

 My Observations:

-It has a larger water tank than the older model, bigger max cup size, and for me the controls are a little bit more straight forward.
+It has a larger water tank than the older model, bigger max cup size, and for me the controls are a little more straight forward.

-In terms of the milk frother side of things, you’ll be able to produce just as good microfoam with this, with the panarello removed, as is possible with the ESAM 4200, or if you like spoonable milk froth, simply utilize the panarello frother.
+In terms of the milk frother side of things, you’ll be able to produce simply as good microfoam with this, with the panarello removed, as is possible with the ESAM 4200, or if you like spoonable milk froth, simply utilize the panarello frother.

 Gaggia anima bean to cup espresso coffee machine.